std-uritemplate/std-uritemplate/Readme.md

     - run it in CI to verify that everything is passing
 9. Add the corresponding dependabot configuration in `.github/dependabot.yml`
 10. Add the setup to publish the implementation to a package manager or support this discussion with the repo maintainers
+11. Add the documentation regarding how to use the library as a dependency